-Making machined parts for the medical industry is not like making parts for consumer goods.
+Machining medical parts for the medical industry is not like making parts for other industries.
 Whereas most ordinary metal parts must meet ISO 9001 quality management requirements, medical parts must meet further standards.

-Besides meeting standards and obtaining certifications, CNC machine shops must take other steps if they are to successfully machine medical parts.
+Besides meeting standards and obtaining certifications, CNC machine shops must take other steps if they are to succeed in machining medical parts.
 After all, human lives may depend on the success or failure of these machined components.

 Basic requirements for medical CNC machining include: